ClinicalTrials.Veeva

 • Must have had a prostate biopsy performed at NIH within 12 months (+2 months) prior to enrollment.

-• Men greater than or equal to 18 years of age.
+• Men >18 years of age.

-• ECOG performance status less than or equal to 2
+• ECOG performance status <=2.

 • Patients must have adequate organ and marrow function as defined below:

-• creatinine within normal institutional limits
+• creatinine: within normal institutional limits

 OR

-• creatinine clearance greater than or equal to 60 mL/min/1.73 m^2 for patients with creatinine levels above institutional normal.
+--creatinine clearance: >=60 mL/min/1.73 m2 for patients with creatinine levels above institutional normal.

 • Preoperative clearance by NIH Department of Anesthesia and Surgical Services